nypesap/nypesap.github.io/docs/projects/posts/puck/0004-Training-for-developers.md

 <!-- more -->

-Series of trainings for SAP UI5 developers.
+Series of workshops for SAP UI5 developers.

 ## Subjects